 Praise for Declan Burke’s writing:

 ‘A genuinely original take on noir, inventive and funny…a cross between Flann O’Brien and Raymond Chandler.’ -John Banville

 ‘Absolute Zero Cool is unlike anything else you’ll read this year…laugh-out-loud funny…this is writing at its dazzling, cleverest zenith.
 A feat of extraordinary alchemy.’ -Ken Bruen

-This workshop is being offered as part of Wee County, Big Bookclub 2019, a partnership project supported by Words Ireland with The Droichead Arts Centre, Louth County Library Service, An Táin and Creative Spark.
+This workshop is being offered as part of Wee County, Big Bookclub 2019, a partnership project supported by Words Ireland with The Droichead Arts Centre, Louth County Library Service, the Irish Writers Centre, An Táin Arts Centre and Creative Spark.
 The chosen book for the project is Skin Deep by Liz Nugent.
 Liz will appear at The Droichead for an author event on September 6th: https://www.droichead.com/show/873605522

 An Táin and the library service also have September events as part of the project.
 For more information contact An Táin and the Library Service directly.